-PostgreSQL | ClickHouse Docs
+postgresql | ClickHouse Docs

 INSERT statement.

-type_name[], may contain multi-dimensional arrays of different dimensions in different table rows in same column.
-But in ClickHouse it is only allowed to have multidimensional arrays of the same count of dimensions in all table rows in same column.
+Be careful, in PostgreSQL an array data type column like Integer[] may contain arrays of different dimensions in different rows, but in ClickHouse it is only allowed to have multidimensional arrays of the same dimension in all rows.

 Supports multiple replicas that must be listed by